qilingframework/rtfd.io/docs/struct.md

 ```python
 ql.pack()
 ```
-- If ql.archbit == 64 then ql.pack64 else ql.pack32
+- depends on ql.archbit, ql.pack64 for 64-bit and so on

 ```python
 ql.pack64()